Hey, I’m Dr. Ahou Line

 October 9 from 8am-4:15pm

-Association for Play Therapy International Conference
+Association for Play Therapy International Conference, Houston, TX

-This is a full day conference presentation at the annual international Association for Play Therapy conference.
+This is a full day conference presentation.

-Best of Both Worlds: Immigrant Children’s Bicultural Identity Development in Play Therapy
+• Best of Both Worlds: Immigrant Children’s Bicultural Identity Development in Play Therapy

 Co-Presenting with Regine Chung